-Ferguson Enterprises announced in September a collaboration with Ford Motor Company to place a first-of-its-kind F550 Fuel Cell Prototype chassis work truck in service within Ferguson's daily fleet operations for six months.
+Ferguson Enterprises announced in September a collaboration with Ford Motor Company to place a first-of-its-kind Ford F-550 Fuel Cell Prototype chassis work truck in service within Ferguson's daily fleet operations for six months.

 This pilot program aims to evaluate how fuel cell technology will operate within the Ferguson fleet while providing real-world usage data to Ford.

 Ferguson will provide Ford with vehicle data and feedback about the technology to help Ford better define the engineering requirements for commercial vehicle duty cycles.

 This data will be used to address ongoing industry challenges within the medium-duty and heavy-duty segments, like battery range and payload capacity, that have prevented faster conversion to environmentally friendlier options.